Chris Bergoch

-Chris Bergoch (/bərˈɡɒʃ/ bər-GOSH) is an American screenwriter and producer, known for having co-written the films The Florida Project, Tangerine and Starlet as well as writing on the television shows Greg the Bunny and Warren the Ape.
+Chris Bergoch (/bərˈɡɒʃ/ bər-GOSH) is an American screenwriter and producer, who co-wrote the films The Florida Project, Tangerine and Starlet as well as writing on the television shows Greg the Bunny and Warren the Ape.

 Bergoch is writer/producer of The Florida Project, a 2017 American drama film co-written and directed by Sean Baker.
 It premiered at the Directors' Fortnight section of the 2017 Cannes Film Festival.

 Early life and education

-Bergoch received his B.F.A. in Film & Television Production from New York University.
+Bergoch received his B.F.A. in Film & Television Production from the New York University Tisch School of the Arts in 1994 where he met Sean Baker.

 Career

 Bergoch collaborated on the writing of all five incarnations of the television sitcom Greg the Bunny which include the IFC and FOX versions.
 He contributed songs to the Rock Opera which closed out the 2010 MTV series Warren the Ape, as well as doing some production work on that show.

 Bergoch was co-producer on Dealing, a Matthew Huffman feature film which won the audience award at the Big Bear Lake International Film Festival.